Psychology practice software audit

 Owner/admin cleanup

-Psychology practices often grow with a mix of employees, contractors, rooms, telehealth, forms, transcription, and practice-management tools.
-The biggest practical win is contractor clinician seat cleanup: removing or right-sizing accounts after clinicians change days, leave, or only need temporary access.
+Psychology practices grow with a mix of employees, contractors, rooms, telehealth, forms, transcription, AI tools, and practice-management add-ons.
+The biggest practical wins in a June 2026 billing review are contractor clinician seat cleanup, duplicate booking/reminder consolidation, and converted-trial subscriptions that never got reviewed after the trial period ended.

-Compare paid practice-management, telehealth, form, M365/Google Workspace, and AI/transcription seats against active clinicians, contractor days, admin staff, and leavers.
-Keep access needed for records; remove paid seats that are no longer operational.
+Compare paid PMS, telehealth, forms, AI scribe, M365/Google Workspace, and transcription seats against active clinicians, contractor days, admin staff, and leavers.
+Converted trial seats and accounts for clinicians who reduced days are consistent findings.

-Check whether telehealth, intake forms, reminders, notes, and transcription are already included in the practice-management platform.
-If a separate tool duplicates an included module, mark it for cut, downgrade, or consolidation.
+Check whether telehealth, intake forms, reminders, notes, transcription, and AI scribes are already included in the PMS.
+If a separate tool duplicates an included module, or multiple clinicians each hold their own AI-tool subscription, mark it for consolidation or right-sizing.

 Privacy-aware billing review

-Use billing exports and subscription names for the audit; do not upload patient notes or clinical records.
-StackSmart’s useful role here is cost and ownership cleanup, not clinical governance or legal compliance advice.
+Use billing exports and subscription vendor names for the audit; do not upload client notes, session records, or intake forms.
+StackSmart handles cost and ownership cleanup from billing data only, not clinical governance or legal compliance.

 Manual audit vs StackSmart for psychology practices